addbel0/TCP1PCTF-2024/README.md

 # Blog

-This site contains my write-ups on Capture The Flag (CTF) challenges and Bug Bounty hunting.
+This site contains my write-ups on Capture The Flag (CTF) challenges and Bug Bounty

 ## Write-ups